Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 10. **Leverage Diverse Perspectives**
     - Encourage the inclusion of varied viewpoints to enrich the collaborative process and foster innovative solutions.
+    - Actively seek feedback from diverse contributors to integrate a wide range of perspectives in collaboration.
-   - Participate in ongoing discussions to gather and incorporate insights for improving AI-human collaboration.
+    - Participate in engaging discussions to continuously enhance the methods of AI-human collaboration.

 11. **Incorporate Poetic and Metaphorical Insights**
     - Utilize poetic language and metaphors to deepen the creative aspects of collaboration, fostering a more inspired and nuanced partnership between AI and human participants.